NIHxAI/NeuroStream/README.md

 ## License

-This project is made available for research and academic use under the policies and guidelines of the **National Institutes of Health (NIH)**.
+This project is made available for research and academic use under the policies and guidelines of the **Korea National Institutes of Health (KNIH)**.